Glenelm Park, Regina

-Glenelm Park is a neighbourhood in the east quadrant of the city of Regina, Saskatchewan.
+Glenelm Park is a neighbourhood in the east quadrant of the city of Regina, Saskatchewan, in Western Canada.

 The neighbourhood is bounded by Canadian Pacific Railway tracks on the north, Victoria Avenue on the south, Ring Road on the east and Park Street on the west.
 It is a residential neighbourhood located east of the historic Germantown.

 Demographics

 Prior to December 1, 1960, Glenelm Park was incorporated as a village, and was amalgamated with the City of Regina on that date.

 Services

 Glen Elm Library is located on Dewdney Avenue between Oxford and Cavendish Streets next to the Glencairn Shopping Centre.
 It is a full-service branch that offers a variety of programs, services, and collections suitable for all ages.